pond3r/ggpo/doc/DeveloperGuide.md

 - **Game Inputs** are the set of things which modify the game state.
 These obviously include the joystick and button presses done by the player, but can include other non-obvious inputs as well.
 For example, if your game uses the current time of day to calculate something in the game, the current time of day at the beginning of a frame is also an input.

 There are many other things in your game engine that are neither game state nor inputs.
-For example, your audio and video renderers are not game state since they don’t have an effect on the outcome of the game.
-If you have a special effects engine that’s generating effects that do not have an impact on the game, they can be excluded from the game state as well.
+For example, your audio and video renderers are not game state since they don't have an effect on the outcome of the game.
+If you have a special effects engine that's generating effects that do not have an impact on the game, they can be excluded from the game state as well.

 ## Using State and Inputs for Synchronization

 Each player in a GGPO networked game has a complete copy of your game running.
 GGPO needs to keep both copies of the game state in sync to ensure that both players are experiencing the same game.
 It would be much too expensive to send an entire copy of the game state between players every frame.
-Instead GGPO sends the players’ inputs to each other and has each player step the game forward.
+Instead GGPO sends the players' inputs to each other and has each player step the game forward.
 In order for this to work, your game engine must meet three criteria:

 - The game simulation must be fully deterministic.
 That is, for any given game state and inputs, advancing the game state by exactly 1 frame must result in identical game states for all players.
 - The game state must be fully encapsulated and serializable.